birgitstrackenbrock/lwditamarketing/README.md

 ### Marketing domain

 * actionitem - is a call to action element.
-Use the source element to make a link (based on h5m-d/audio)
+Use the link attribute to link a action (based on topic/p)
-  * label - contains the context of the actionitem (based on h5m-d/fallback)
 * features - a list of features (based on topic/ul)
   * featureitem - contains the feature itself and possible a description (based on topic/li)
     * feature - contains the feature name (based on topic/p)